 Traveling isn’t a mere visit to a random place; it includes an emotional attachment to every place you visit.
-Whether its historical site, adventurous tour or a relaxing trip, all have emotional values attached to it.
+Whether it’s a historical site, adventurous tour, or a relaxing trip, all have emotional values attached to them.
 Today here, we are talking about Machu Picchu, one of the world’s most beautiful places.
 After visiting Machu Picchu, you won’t even find Grand Canyon attractive.
 (It will exceed all the options you have in the list of beautiful places).

 Let’s look at the short information that we gathered:-

-It is often referred to as “Lost City of the Incas” and is the most familiar icon of the Inca Civilization.
-It was built around 1450 but was abandoned after a century at the time of Spanish Conquest.
-It was created with the dry-stone walls.
+It is often referred to as the “Lost City of the Incas” and is the most familiar icon of the Inca Civilization.
+It was built around 1450 but was abandoned after a century at the time of the Spanish Conquest.
+It was created with dry-stone walls.

 In 1911, American Historian Hiram Bingham made it international attention, and after that, it was recognized by the government.
 By 1976, it was restored by 30% and still restoration process is going on, and in 1983 it was the part of UNESCO World Heritage Site.

 Fact:- It was voted as New Seven Wonders of the World in 2007, during the worldwide international poll.

 There are many places in this city whose existence is still a mystery.
 As we stated above, it exceeds all the lists.
 It also has sacred stones planted there, which are believed to be used as keeping the sun at a place as it traveled across the sky.
 This place is filled with excitement and a lot of adventures and hiking.